 a.
+Make sure the calculator is OFF.
 Press down the holder.
 Push the plate to the shown direction and lift it.

 - b.
 Insert a new CR2032 lithium battery.
 Make sure its positive (+) side is facing up. - c.
 Replace the plate and push it to the original place.